essif-lab/framework/docs/terms/terminology.md

 typeid: terminology
 stage: draft
 hoverText: "Terminology: the set of Terms that are used for communicating about a some specific topic(s)."
+glossaryText: "the set of %%terms^term%% that are used for communicating about a some specific topic(s)."
 ---

 ### Short Description